 Micro-mobility Programs

 Micro-mobility programs provide free or nominally priced rental options for traditional bicycles, electric bicycles or electric scooters.
-Micro-mobility programs can reduce the number of vehicle miles traveled by providing a carbon-free alternative for short distance trips.
+Micro-mobility programs provide carbon-free alternatives for short distance trips in order to reduce the number of miles traveled by car.
 Bike-share programs are often coupled with bike maintenance programs to remove barriers to personal bike use.
-Rental periods can range from hourly, daily, weekly or even per semester.
-Programs can be managed by the campus directly, or by third-party partners.
+Rental periods range from hourly, daily, weekly or per semester.
+Campuses can directly manage their own programs or hire external partners.
 Some systems use centrally located bike docking stations, while others work with smart-phone enabled dockless systems.

 Benefits